Geontech/docker-redhawk-components/README.md

 make custom CUSTOM=[CUSTOM]
 ```

-Also, please note that the SharedLibrary Custom components need to be made in REDHAWK 2.2.1 if you want to use them with the Component Host container provided, as the pre-built ComponetHost image is based on Docker ReDHAWK Ubuntu 2.2.1.
+Also, please note that the SharedLibrary Custom components need to be made in REDHAWK 2.2.1 if you want to use them with the Component Host container provided, as the pre-built ComponetHost image is based on Docker REDHAWK Ubuntu 2.2.1.
 If a SharedLibrary component needs a different version of REDHAWK then the Component Host needs to be rebuilt with that REDHAWK version as its base.